SAVE KUALA LANGAT NORTH FOREST RESERVE FROM DE-GAZETTEMENT

 For Immediate Release

-SELANGOR, 17 APRIL 2020: As the country is mired in COVID-19 crisis, the situation of the Kuala Langat North Forest Reserve (KLNFR) remains unknown.
-The Coalition for the Protection of Selangor’s Forests had demanded through its press statement on March 26 that the de-gazettement process for the KLNFR to be suspended due to the COVID-19 outbreak.
-The current Movement Control Order (MCO) has made it impossible to have any proper assessment of impacts or dialogue on the proposed de-gazettement.
-The Coalition also disagrees with the justification provided by the Selangor state government that the land is being developed because it is “fire-prone”.
+SELANGOR, 26 MARCH 2020: The Coalition for the Protection of Selangor’s Forests demands that the de-gazettement process for the Kuala Langat North Forest Reserve be suspended due to the COVID-19 Pandemic.
+The current Movement Control Order (MCO) and the suspending of activities by NGOs by the Registrar of Societies have made it impossible to have any proper assessment of impacts or dialogue on the proposed de-gazettement.

-The Selangor State Government through the Selangor State Forestry Department had placed the proposal notice on the February 5, 2020 inviting stakeholders in the Kuala Langat district to voice their objections to the proposed degazettement, which prompted various environmental and social NGOs and the public to join the Save KLNFR campaign.
-Formed in response to the notice, the Coalition for the Protection of Selangor’s Forests, comprising of seven environmental and social NGOs, collected 43,502 objections from the public and local residents of Kuala Langat district in just 20 days and presented to the State government on 4th March 2020.
+The Selangor State Government through the Selangor State Forestry Department had placed the proposal notice on the February 5, 2020 inviting stakeholders in the Kuala Langat district to voice their objections, which prompted various environmental and social NGOs and the public to join the Save KLNFR campaign.
+Formed in response to the notice, the Coalition for the Protection of Selangor’s Forests, comprising of seven environmental and social NGOs, collected 43,502 objections from the public and local residents of Kuala Langat district in just 20 days and presented to the State government on 5th March 2020.

 The proposed de-gazettement of KLNFR is also not in line with the National Action Plan for Peatlands (2011-2020), the National Policy on Biological Diversity (2016-2025), the Land Conservation Act 1960 (Act 385) related to conservation and protection of environmental resources and Local Plan for Kuala Langat District 2030 as well as Malaysia’s obligations under international agreements and conventions.